V4Fire/Client/src/core/component/decorators/component/README.md

 The `@component` decorator gathers information from other nested decorators within the class.
 Through the use of reflection, this decorator then constructs a unique structure of the [[ComponentMeta]] type.
-Following this, the formed structure is transferred to the utilized component library adapter, leading to the creation of an actual component.
+Following this, the constructed structure is transferred to the component library adapter in use, resulting in the creation of an actual component.

 ## Additional options